-Institutes, associations, and foundations do not pay corporate income tax on their not-for-profit activities, if they were established for not-for-profit purposes in accordance with the applicable law, and if their activities are carried out in accordance with their purposes (Corporate Income Tax Law Article 9).
-Each of these organizations, however – including public institutes – must pay corporate income tax on income derived from for-profit activities, even if the activities are related to the organization‘s statutory purposes and activities (Corporate Income Tax Law Article 9).
+Institutes, associations, and foundations do not pay corporate income tax on their not-for-profit activities, if they were established for not-for-profit purposes in accordance with the applicable law, and if their activities are carried out in accordance with their purposes (Corporate Income Tax Act Article 9).
+Each of these organizations, however – including public institutes – must pay corporate income tax on income derived from for-profit activities, even if the activities are related to the organization‘s statutory purposes and activities (Corporate Income Tax Act Article 9).

 Income from profit and not-for profit activities is defined by special rules adopted by the Ministry of Finance.
-Under these rules, an activity is considered for-profit, if at least one of the following conditions is fulfilled: 1) the activity is performed on the market with the goal of generating a profit; or 2) by engaging in the activity, the organization competes on the market with other taxpayers (Corporate Income Tax Law Article 9).
+Under these rules, an activity is considered for-profit, if at least one of the following conditions is fulfilled: 1) the activity is performed on the market with the goal of generating a profit; or 2) by engaging in the activity, the organization competes on the market with other taxpayers (Corporate Income Tax Act Article 9).

 Income from not-for-profit activities includes, inter alia, income from donations, membership fees, and the performance of public services.